 We only remove dog fouling from public land which we are responsible for eg public roads, pavements and parks.
 We do not remove dog fouling from private properties and gardens.

-If dog fouling is reported in the city centre, we aim to respond within two hours.
-Other instances on public land will be cleared within 24 hours of being reported or the following working day if reported out of hours.
+We aim to clear dog fouling within 24 hours of it being reported or the following working day if reported out of hours.

 When you make a report